siddharthkumaaar/react-inerview-important-questions/README.md

 ![Capture5](https://user-images.githubusercontent.com/31300915/147224706-419446e5-6ab8-40a7-a547-85b68acb2de8.PNG)
 #### So here we need to change the reference and this will happen using spread oparator like below:---
 ![Capture4](https://user-images.githubusercontent.com/31300915/147224911-828dc4ef-38f1-45f4-8cb9-ba2410f72796.PNG)
+## What is RECONCILIATION ?
+### RECONCILIATION is the process where virtual DOM is created in-memory of real DOM and is compaired with real DOM for any changes in DOM node.
+If any changes is found then the perticular node is updated in real DOM and render it for display to user.